kexiZeroing/kexiZeroing.github.io/src/blog/fetch-api-requests-cors.md

 <img alt="http-post-get" src="https://raw.gitmirror.com/kexiZeroing/blog-images/main/post-get-others.png" width="460">

-As far as security, **POST method is not more secure than GET as it also gets sent unencrypted over network**.
-HTTPS encrypts the data in transit and the remote server will decrypt it upon receipt; it protects against any 3rd parties in the middle being able to read or manipulate the data.
-A packet sniffer will show that the HTTP message sent over SSL is encrypted on the wire.
+As far as security, both GET and POST are equally insecure when sent over plain HTTP — all data is visible to anyone intercepting the network traffic.
+Only HTTPS makes the request secure in transit, for both GET and POST, since it encrypts the entire request (headers + body + URL path + query string).
+A packet sniffer will just see encrypted binary blobs, not readable content.

 > Should data in an HTTPS request appear as encrypted in Chrome developer tools?
 The browser is obviously going to know what data it is sending, and the Chrome developer tools wouldn't be very helpful if they just showed the encrypted data.
 These tools are located in the network stack before the data gets encrypted and sent to the server.